-In this context, the association favoured a healthy confluence of factors enabling the population to activate 148 a process of self-organization in which lack of material infrastructure was systematically paired with the claim 149 of its differentiated cultural identity -the Cape Verde traditions.
-At this point, we argue that as a phenomenon 150 historically built of resistance to the constraints imposed by the host society in several segregation dimensions: 151 residential; educational; political; religious; citizenship; and, in relation to the alienation of labour rights, the 152 practice of popular traditions originating in Cabo Verde's archipelago, such as batuko (RIBEIRO, 2012), funaná, 153 as sound dimensions of tabanca (CIDRA, 2011; TRAJANO FILHO, 2016) 4 This essay focuses on the festivities 154 of Kola San Jon, organized, and carried out by residents in the neighbourhood of Cova da Moura since 1991.
-155 They were recognized as ICH in Portugal, in 2013.
-In this wake, the festivities of Colá Son Jon in Porto Novo, 156 Santo Antãoon the Cabo Verde islands -are staged as a comparative background and, at one time, reproducing 157 a secular cyclical phenomenon that pervades the entire construction process of Porto Novo Municipality and 158 159 spreads through Cape Verdean Diaspora or the São João festivities (MIGUEL, 2010; 2016; QUEIROZ, 2019; 160 LOPES, 2017; 2020) are strategies forged within ACMJ to represent migrant communities.
+In this context, the association favoured a healthy confluence of factors enabling the population to activate a process of self-organization in which lack of material infrastructure was systematically paired with the claim of its differentiated cultural identity - the Cape Verde traditions.
+At this point, we argue that as a phenomenon historically built of resistance to the constraints imposed by the host society in several segregation dimensions: residential; educational; political; religious; citizenship; and, in relation to the alienation of labour rights, the practice of popular traditions originating in Cabo Verde's archipelago, such as batuko (RIBEIRO, 2012), funaná, as sound dimensions of tabanca (CIDRA, 2011; TRAJANO FILHO, 2016)4 or the São João festivities (MIGUEL, 2010; 2016; QUEIROZ, 2019; LOPES, 2017; 2020) are strategies forged within ACMJ to represent migrant communities.
 Such practices have been adopted during the struggling process for visibility waged by social and cultural movements.
-5 4 Cape 161 Verdean musical genres from Santiago: a) batuko, considered the oldest Cape Verdean cultural manifestation, 162 has records from the 18th century.
-A performative practice, essentially feminine, involving music and dance, with 163 poetic components and the use of collective singing and percussion; b) funaná, a musical genre created during 164 the 20th century, belonging, like batuko, to the sound dimension of the ritual of tabanca and characterized by 165 the experience of the populations of the interior of the island of Santiago.
-Since National Independence (1975), funaná has been a source of inspiration for musicians living in the diaspora with a biographical connection to their traditional context (CIDRA, 2011, p.
-6).
-For more information on tabanca see Trajano Filho (2016).
-5 It is worth to warn the reader on the approach adopted in this text.
-It does not directly affect the festivities of Kolá San Jon de R^a de Julión, on the island of São Vicente, nor Colá San Djon de Praia Branca, on the island of São Nicolau, although it constantly refers to them.

-172 .
-The research methodology adopted in this work does not deal with the perspective of linear progress, but 173 seeks to build its arguments through a cyclical historical context, in which critical phases end cycles that, in 174 turn, will necessarily be followed by a phase of social resilience: a decolonizing cycle of construction.
+This essay focuses on the festivities of Kola San Jon, organized, and carried out by residents in the neighbourhood of Cova da Moura since 1991.
+They were recognized as ICH in Portugal, in 2013.
+In this wake, the festivities of Colá Son Jon in Porto Novo, Santo Antão on the Cabo Verde islands - are staged as a comparative background and, at one time, reproducing a secular cyclical phenomenon that pervades the entire construction process of Porto Novo Municipality and spreads through Cape Verdean Diaspora5.
+The research methodology adopted in this work does not deal with the perspective of linear progress, but seeks to build its arguments through a cyclical historical context, in which critical phases end cycles that, in turn, will necessarily be followed by a phase of social resilience: a decolonizing cycle of construction.